seansom/python-yt_downloader/README.md

 # python-yt_downloader

+Stand-alone application executable (main.exe) can be found in ~./dist directory.

 Please download ffmpeg first and set it as a PATH environment variable before using the application.

 See: https://www.wikihow.com/Install-FFmpeg-on-Windows